Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

-Even if $D\Phi(u^*)$ does not exist, such gradient information $D\Phi^e(u^*)$ can still be extracted from the emulator $\mG^e$ to inform the landscape of $\Phi$ in the vicinity of $u^*$.
+Even if $D\Phi(u^*)$ does not exist, such gradient information, $D\Phi^e(u^*)$, can still be extracted from the emulator $\mG^e$ to inform the landscape of $\Phi$ in the vicinity of $u^*$.
 Note that we train CNN only on $\{u_n^{(j)}, \mG(u_n^{(j)})\}$ as opposed to $\{u_n^{(j)}, D\mG(u_n^{(j)})\}$.
 That is, no gradient information is used for training.
-This is similar to extracting geometric information from GP emulator \citep{stephenson10,lan2016}.
-Figure \ref{fig:gp_cnn} compares GP, DNN, and CNN in emulating a forward map that takes a $1681 (41\times 41)$ dimensional discretized parameter function with 25 observations taken from the solution of an elliptic PDE as the output (see more details in Section \ref{sec:elliptic}).
-Given limited training data, CNN outperforms both GP and DNN in rendering smaller approximation errors with less time for consumption.
+This is similar to extracting geometric information from GP emulator \cite{stephenson10,lan2016}.
+Figure \ref{fig:gp_cnn} compares GP, DNN, and CNN in emulating a forward map that takes a $1681 (41\times 41)$ dimensional discretized parameter $u$ with 25 observations taken from the solution of an elliptic PDE as the output (see more details in Section \ref{sec:elliptic}).
+Given limited training data, CNN outperforms both GP and DNN by providing smaller approximation errors ($\Vert \Phi - \Phi^e\Vert$) with lower computational cost.